 This food is also high in antioxidants.
-It provides benefits in reducing oxidative stress, which could potentially reduce the incidence of certain diseases such as cancer.
+It provides benefits in reducing oxidative stress, which could potentially reduce the incidence of many chronic diseases like diabetes, heart disease, and even certain diseases such as cancer.

 However, even if they are low in carbs, it can be easy to surpass your daily limit if you’re not careful.
 Decide how many carbs you want to dedicate to strawberries, and make sure to measure out your portion.